SoftUni-Internal/interactive-content/EN/00-Defining-Classes/07-Summary.md

 Animal animal = new Animal("Rex", 5);
 ```

-# In the next lesson, you will learn:
+## In the next lesson, you will learn:

 - Generics in Java
-- Generics Syntax
+    - syntax
-- Generic Classes and Interfaces
+    - classes and interfaces
+    - generic methods
-- Generic Methods
+- Type erasure
-- Type Erasure, Type Parameter Bounds
+- Type parameter bounds

 [/slide]